Begum Jaan (2017 film)

 Begum Jaan is a 2017 Indian Hindi period drama film.
-It is written and directed by National Film Award-winning director Srijit Mukherji and produced by Mukesh Bhatt, Vishesh Bhatt and Play Entertainment.
+It is directed and co-written by National Film Award-winning director Srijit Mukherji in his Hindi directional debut and produced by Mukesh Bhatt, Vishesh Bhatt and Play Entertainment.
 The film is co-produced by Sakshi Bhatt and Shree Venkatesh Films with executive producer Kumkum Saigal.
 The cinematography is done by Gopi Bhagat.
 Lyrics, additional screenplay and dialogues have been penned by Kausar Munir and Rahat Indori.

 The film was released on 14 April 2017.
-Vidya Balan plays the lead role of a brothel's madam, set in the backdrop of late Indian Independence period of 1948.
+Vidya Balan plays the lead role of a brothel's madam, set against the backdrop of the Independence movement of India and Pakistan in 1947.
 It is a Hindi remake of the critically acclaimed Bengali film Rajkahini (2015).
-The film managed to recover its costs and was declared "Average".
+The film managed to recover its costs and was declared "average" commercially.

 Plot

-Movie opens with a small family and a young couple travelling in public transport in the late night, while the family getting down at their stop, a group of drunk goons gets into the bus and harasses the couple and tries to rape her where an old woman, saves the girl, undressing herself.
-Now the movie goes back to 1947.

-In August 1947, after India sought independence from the British, the Last Viceroy of India, Mountbatten gave Cyril Radcliffe, the responsibility of dividing India into two parts – India and Pakistan.
-Radcliffe drew two lines – one in Punjab and another one in Bengal.
+The movie opens with a small family and a young couple travelling in public transport late at night.
+While the family is alighting at their stop, a group of drunk goons gets into the bus and harasses the couple and tries to rape the woman; an elderly woman saves the girl, undressing herself.
+The movie then goes back to 1947.
+In August 1947, after India sought independence from the British, the Last Viceroy of India, Mountbatten, gave Cyril Radcliffe the responsibility of dividing India into two parts – India and Pakistan.
+Radcliffe drew two lines – one in Punjab and another in Bengal.
 This line was known as the Radcliffe Line.

-Begum Jaan is a prostitute who runs a brothel between the cities of Shakargarh and Dorangla.
-The prostitutes in Begum Jaan's brothel are a number of girls she raised herself, who were either abandoned or disowned by their families and now work for her.
-The members of the brothel include an elderly woman known as Amma, Sujeet, a local worker who brings her customers and Salim, a gunman who guards them and also two dogs.
-They are pestered by government officers Hari Prasad, Ilyas Khan and Inspector Shyam Singh who visit her and ask all of the residents to evict the brothel, as it lies on the land that the Radcliffe Line is to pass through.
-Love is shown to blossom between Sujeet and Rubina.
-Begum Jaan's brothel is looked after by Raja Sahib, under whose protection, they are safe and sound.
-He pays their taxes and duties.
-Begum Jaan sends message to him for his help in this matter.
-He arrives at the brothel with gifts and presents for them and after hearing about their plight, he assures them of help by stating that he would be going to Delhi soon and discuss the matter there.
-However, he demands to spend the night with young Shabnam, who had recently joined the brothel as a mental wreck after abuse.
-Begum Jaan reluctantly forces Shabnam to sleep with Raja Sahib while she sings in the sidelines as he enjoys his night.